Life is full of opportunities to make mistakes, and a sales page is no exception.

 4. You’re focussing on yourself instead of your target market

 You’re not selling to you.
-If you’re selling a course or program, you already have all the answers to the problem you’re trying to solve.
-What you want to do, is go back to who you were before you had those answers explained.
+If you’re selling a course or program, you already have all the answers to the problem you’re trying to solve – which means it’s time to go back to who you were before you had all the answers.

-Write up a customer profile in detail.
-Think about their gender, income, age, marital status, living situation, current employment and think about how you can solve a problem they have.
-Then adjust your language to target these particular types of people on your sales page.
+Write up an “ideal customer” profile in detail.
+Think about their gender, income, age, marital status, living situation, and current employment status.
+Then think about how you can solve a problem they have, and adjust your sales page language to target those people.

-If you’re selling sports bras for women with D-cup plus size boobs, it would be foolish to use words like ‘Maximise!’ and ‘Padding!’ in your copy.
-They are not words that will attract the interest of your target demographic.
+If you’re selling sports bras for women with D-cup boobs, it would be foolish to use words like ‘Maximise!’ and ‘Padding!’ in your copy.
+Just strap that business down so that we can all get on with the day.

 5. You haven’t identified a problem